 Organ and tissue donations save lives.
-Each year, Americans receive more than 20,000 organ and 450,000 tissue transplants.
+Each year, Americans receive tens of thousands of organ and tissue transplants.
 In many cases, recipients who were near death go on to lead full and productive lives.

 Organ and tissue donation helps bring closure to grieving families.
 Several studies have shown that knowing that a loved one's death was able to help others live fuller lives serves as a great comfort in a time of sorrow.

 Although many people are reluctant to register as organ and tissue donors because of their religious beliefs, all major religious denominations in the United States support donation.
 In fact, many consider it to be a final act of charity or neighborly love.

 Through Your Drivers License or State ID Card

 You can add your name to the state's donor registry when you apply for or renew your Missouri driver's license or state ID card.

 The Missouri Department of Revenue works with the Missouri Department of Health and Senior Services to add new participants and update the contact information of those who are currently listed in the registry.
 There is no cost to be included on the organ donor registry and the information will be kept confidential.